nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Rogue works with athletes of all skill levels, race types and distances.
     image: /img/20663906_672069212996744_7507521997248207998_n.jpeg
+  - name: |-
+      Brandy Garland
+      Co-Head Bike Coach Energy Lab Indoor Cycling Instructor
+    image: /img/img_1260.jpeg
+    about: >-
+      Brandy grew up playing soccer competitively for the Olympic Development Team, Oklahoma State and Mississippi State Universities.
+After hanging up her soccer cleats, she spent the next several years trying different recreational sports.
+When she saw an Ironman race on TV, she was intrigued.
+A year later a co-worker asked if she’d ever considered triathlons and gave her a bike.
+That was all the motivation she needed to dip her toes in the water.
+It was love at first race!

+      As soon as she finished her first sprint race, she knew she needed community to learn from and joined ATC in 2018.
+Over the ensuing years she’s completed sprint, Olympic and 70.3 distance races as well as 1 marathon.
+Her preferred race is Olympic distance.
+Although finding her on the roll call for races these days is challenging since she mostly prefers cheering and encouraging others.
+  - name: |-
+      Chuck Chittick
+      Assistant Bike Coach
+    about: >-
+      After joining a gym to get fit, Chuck became interested in Mountain Biking .
+He quickly progressed to road cycling and then eventually to triathlon.
+       After joining ATC, Chuck completed many century rides and recently finished Ironman Chattanooga.

+      Favorite Tri distance: Half Iron
+    image: /img/270257757_4695855790462837_4918749746309742137_n.jpeg
   - about: More info coming soon!
     name: |-
       George Cone